lukso-network/docs/docs/learn/digital-assets/create-nft-collection/create-nft-collection-with-lsp7-tokenId.md

 ---
-sidebar_label: '🃏 Create NFT Collection where each NFT is a contract'
+sidebar_label: '🃏 Collection of Subcollections'
 description: 'Learn how to create a NFT collection where each NFT is a contract'
 sidebar_position: 9
 ---